wmcbrine/PDCurses/sdl1/README.md

 The default screen size is 80x25 characters (whatever size they may be), but you can override this via the environment variables PDC_COLS and/or PDC_LINES.
-(Some other ports use COLS and LINES; this is not done here because those values are, or should be, those of the controlling terminal, and PDCurses for SDL is independent of the terminal.)
 If pdc_screen is preinitialized (see below), these are ignored.

 Integration with SDL